-'Imagina if it'd hin Challerr' I addad 'I wouldn't like to 'area 'ad to rake on 'ar to instigate a rescue.'
+'Imagine if it'd bin Chalky,' I added.
+'I wouldn't like to 'ave 'ad to rely on 'er to instigate a rescue.'

 A search party of fifteen men set out.
 Ten of them, after searching for hours, gave up.
 But the remaining five had Bess with them and finally they found the stricken shepherd at ten o'clock that night, seven hours after his accident.
 His rescuers then had to go back and get chisels and hammers to release him from the vice-like grip that imprisoned him.
 He was finally carried up the bank to a sledge and back to the safety of Stone House Farm some twelve hours after his ordeal began.
 He was on crutches for thirteen weeks and, although he eventually recovered, he was left with a permanent limp.
 Even though time and tide have moved the original boulders, the place where this incident occurred is still known locally to this day as Iveson's Trap.